Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Experiments

-The MRE measure purpose in to rank documents relevance according to a prototype document.
+The WMD's purpose is to rank documents by their relevance to a prototype document.
 However, The Twitter TREC Microblog 2012 dataset and TREC-COVID 2019 dataset include topic definitions that cannot be used as prototype documents (initial query), due to their rather short length.
 Therefore, we iteratively construct such prototype documents for each topic using a relevance feedback process.
-In addition, in this experiment, we examine the correlation between how informative the prototype document to the relevance of the results.
-Note that in the case of TREC-COVID 2019 we can use the search narrative as a prototype claim which we will discuss in Section~\ref{sec:iqs_pseudo_relevance_evaluation}. }